fromholdio/silverstripe-robots/readme.md

 ## Requirements

-* Silverstripe CMS 5.x
+* Silverstripe CMS 6.x

+Note: this version is compatible with SilverStripe 6.
+- For SilverStripe 5, please see the [5 release line](https://github.com/xini/silverstripe-robots/tree/4).
-Note: this version is compatible with SilverStripe 5.
-For SilverStripe 4, please see the [4 release line](https://github.com/xini/silverstripe-robots/tree/4).
+- For SilverStripe 4, please see the [4 release line](https://github.com/xini/silverstripe-robots/tree/4).

 ## Installation